NefariousTechSupport/igArchiveExtractor/README.md

 ## Credits
 * DTZxPorter: Figured out the HashSearch and CalculateSlop functions
 * AdventureT: Texture Extraction code adapted from [IGZModelConverter](https://github.com/AdventureT/IgzModelConverter).
 Figured out that the games use FNV1A32 on their hashes
-* LG-RZ: Explained certain aspects of IGA files
+* LG-RZ: Explained certain aspects of IGA + IGZ files.
+Provided final RVTB ReadPackedInt code
 * Drawdler: Drew the logo :)
-* dletozeun: DDS flip function from [disunity](https://github.com/ata4/disunity/pull/43/files)
+* KillzXGaming: Referenced [IGA_PAK.cs](https://github.com/KillzXGaming/Switch-Toolbox/blob/master/File_Format_Library/FileFormats/CrashBandicoot/IGA_PAK.cs) when making this
+* SixLabours: ImageSharp library was used for texture previews and also texture importing
+* Nominom: BCnEncoder was used for texture previews and also texture importing

 ## To Do

 * Improve performance by using multithreading
-* Add support for editing igz files
 * Make the table green
+* Bring back text viewing and maybe text editing